When autocomplete options are available, use up and down arrows to review and enter to select.

 Award Recipients

 Beginning in 2010, the George Rogers Champion of Freedom Award is given annually to a man or woman who served in the United States Armed Forces and went above the call of duty, displaying extraordinary heroism while in the service and continuing to serve as an outstanding ambassador in their community.
 Nominations are collected from the Liberty community and the selection is made for the worthiest veteran to receive this prestigious award.
-The award is presented at a Flames football game during Liberty’s Military Emphasis Week, held near Veterans Day.
-Nominations are currently closed for the 2023 award and will reopen for the 2024 award next year.
+The award is presented at a Flames football game during Liberty’s Military Appreciation Month, held near Veterans Day.
+Nominations for this year’s award are currently closed.
+The nominee will be awarded at a Liberty University Flames football game on November 23, 2024, during the half-time show.

 David Stokes (2023)